 The School of Physics & Astronomy is a flourishing member of the Science Faculty in this prestigious University.
 We are committed to excellence and innovation in teaching, and run one of the most popular undergraduate degree programmes in the country.
 Each year we welcome around one hundred and sixty new undergraduate students.

 We offer a range of scholarships and bursaries based on academic achievement in our first year assessment, and in the examinations for university entrance (e.g. A-level).

 The School's admissions brochure is an excellent source of information and is available for download in pdf format.

 Excellent performance in NSS (National Student Survey): We are delighted that our graduating students rated us at 95% for ‘overall satisfaction’ with their physics degree course.
-This is reflected in our high position (5th) in the recently published Times national league table for Physics.
+This is reflected in our consistently high top ten position in the annual Times national league table for Physics.